Ayushburman/Introduction-to-Psychology/Psy.md

 of meditation
 Nonetheless
 underlying meditation remain elusive.
+In the present work, we
+meditation-
-In the present work, we investigated meditation- changes in functional dynamics and structural connectivity (SC).
+changes in functional dynamics and structural connectivity (SC).